Waterlase dentistry was approved by the FDA and in use since 1989.

 Related Articles: How to Prevent Bad Breath

 Find a Dentist Who Stays Current with the Latest Dental Technology

-Dr. Suffoletta is one of only two dentists in Las Vegas who performs Waterlase Dentistry.
+Dr. Suffoletta is one of the few dentists in Las Vegas who performs Waterlase Dentistry.
 This comes as no surprise to his patients and his team.
 He has been a lifelong advocate of providing the latest technology to his patients.